 Getting Patients Back To What They Love: Insights for Physicians from our Webinar with Dr. Fred Ferlic

 If you’ve ever had a patient look you in the eye and say, “Please don’t put me back in a walking boot,” this conversation is for you.
-In our recent webinar, orthopedic surgeon Dr. Fred Ferlic, TayCo Brace CEO Gavin Ferlic, and coding and compliance expert Dr. Paul Kesselman unpacked with David Zuckerman, DPM why clinicians are moving beyond traditional inside-the-shoe bracing and walking boots toward over-the-shoe stabilization with TayCo Brace.
+In our recent webinar, orthopedic surgeon Fred Ferlic, MD; TayCo Brace CEO Gavin Ferlic; and coding and compliance expert Paul Kesselman, DPM unpacked with David Zuckerman, DPM why clinicians are moving beyond traditional inside-the-shoe bracing and walking boots toward over-the-shoe stabilization with TayCo Brace.

 Why Clinicians Are Rethinking Walking Boots